zhon/mockist-style-javascript-tdd-kata/README.md

     voiceBox.show();
 };
 ```
-I still don't see any output. **We need to call the function on page load.**
+I still don't see any output. **I need to call the function on page load.**
 ```javascript
 $(function() {
     CreateGreeter(voice).greet()
 });
 ```
-I see it now, but it says the wrong message! **We didn't stub html() in the second test, so it called the real implementation.**
+I see it now, but it says the wrong message! **I didn't stub html() in the second test, so it called the real implementation.**
 ```javascript
 buster.testCase("Voice", {